Wetlands

 Fishing

 Wetlands support rich aquatic biodiversity, making them ideal locations for fishing.
-Anglers can cast their lines in wetlands and associated waters to catch a variety of fish species, including bass, trout, and catfish, contributing to enjoyable recreational experiences.
+Anglers can cast their lines in wetlands and associated waters to catch a variety of fish species, including bass, trout and others, contributing to enjoyable recreational experiences.

 Birding

-Wetlands are ecological hotspots for birders, offering opportunities to observe a diverse array of species in their natural habitats.
+Wetlands are ecological hotspots for birders, offering opportunities to observe an array of species.
 From majestic waterfowl to elusive marshbirds, wetlands provide unparalleled opportunities for viewing and photographing a multitude of birds.

 Boating